erikgustafsson/sass-base/README.md

 # Functions
 ## REM conversion
-This function takes a pixelvalue (unprefixed), divides it with the $base value and returns a $rem value.
-Do not use 'px'.
+This function takes a pixelvalue (unprefixed, do not use 'px'), divides it with the $base value (set in _variables_default.sass) and returns a rem value.
 This is the most used function and mixin.
 It's not a big thing to change to em, px or percentages in your sass if needed, just ignore this function and modify the other things =)
 ### The function code
 ```Sass